galang-herjuno/galang-herjuno/README.md

 # 💫 About Me:
 👩🏻‍💻 Software Engineer sharing about my journey and learnings in tech
 👩🏻‍🎓 Studied Computer Science at Telkom University Surabaya, Indonesia

-🌷 #learninginpprivate in my digital garden
+🌷 #learninginprivate in my digital garden
 💭 Currently learning about Website Developer!